 Mother’s Comment: That's what it said online when her father applied.
 My visa and my younger daughter’s visa were done immediately.
 Hubby's gone to the Jawazaat office to try and sort it now.

 No fines or anything under her father’s Iqama.
 Let's hope they can sort it out today as I'm assuming everything will be closed tomorrow and then just Saturday left.

 Answer from Steve: It is very strange for me.
 I hope everything will be fine.
 Please do not forget to update us on the result

 Answer from Steve: I am very sorry to know about your daughter.
-They can change law anytime without even bringing it to the knowledge of anyone.
-I do not know about the law of UK.
+They can change the law anytime without even bringing it to the knowledge of anyone.
+I do not know about the law for the UK.